 Choose your categories strategically

 When selecting which categories you enter, read the descriptions on the Categories page on The David Awards website.
-It may be better to enter those which match best with your strengths, rather than those which match the general aim of the business (for instance, a single-person business selling marketing services might actually not perform best in The Most Outstanding Use of Marketing category, but walk away with the Solo Meo award).
+It may be better to enter those which match best with your strengths, rather than those which match the general aim of the business (for instance, a single-person business selling marketing services might actually not perform best in The Most Outstanding Use of Marketing category, but walk away with the Solo Meo award, or vice versa).

 Having good, solid general information as the basis of your entry is essential, but it won’t always help you stand out from the crowd in a category where other entrants are also performing well.
 Selecting a category to enter opens a field for category-specific information on your entry form, so use this opportunity to shape your entry around each of the categories you enter.
 Be guided by the category description on the Categories page at thedavidawards.co.nz, and include anything else you think is relevant to that particular category in the category-specific field.

 Bear in mind that different Judges judge different categories.
 While all Judges see the general information fields on an entry form, only the Judges for each category see the information in that category’s field.
 Don’t assume Judges from one category you have entered will see information provided in the field for another category, and don’t be afraid to duplicate relevant category-specific information in another category-specific field.

 In 2023, by far the most popular category was the Solo Meo Award, followed by almost equal entry numbers in the Most Outstanding Social Impact Category and The Most Innovative Business.
 The latter has previously been a category in which there have been fewer entries, so this might be an area to watch in future.
 Reviewing the entries received underscored the prudence of our decision to drop The Triumph over Adversity Category from The David Awards this year as it was becoming increasingly clear that with the impact of Covid and the ensuing economic climate as well as floods and other events, almost every business would be ticking all the boxes for this one.